dark mode light mode Search

 However, this reduction in miners can also lead to an increase in the mining difficulty.
 The mining difficulty is the measure of how hard it is to find a block, and it is adjusted every 2016 blocks.
 When the mining difficulty increases, it becomes more difficult for miners to find new blocks, which can lead to an increase in the value of Bitcoin.
 This is because as the mining difficulty increases, so does the cost of mining, which in turn can lead to an increase in the price of Bitcoin.

-See also What is the "Howey Test"?
+See also What Was the Bretton Woods Agreement?

 The Halving also has an impact on the overall supply of Bitcoin.
 As the block reward is reduced, the rate at which new Bitcoins are created is also reduced.
 This means that the overall supply of Bitcoins will eventually become scarce, which can lead to an increase in the value of the digital currency.